NFL Will Not Make Any Changes To Roughing The Passer Penalty This Season Despite Controversy

 Packers linebacker Clay Matthews, who has been flagged multiple times for roughing the passer penalties in the opening weeks of the season, said that the league is going “soft,” whereas J.J.
 Watt tweeted on Monday that “roughing the Passer calls are absolutely out of control.”
 Jacksonville Jaguars’ defensive lineman Calais Campbell told reporters that “offense makes good TV.”

-Despite pundits, players and fans alike expressing their distaste for the rule, the NFL is showing no signs the yellow flags will top flying anytime soon.
+Despite pundits, players and fans alike expressing their distaste for the rule, the NFL is showing no signs the yellow flags will stop flying anytime soon.